grain-lang/grain/docs/contributor/memory_management.md

 export let incRef = (userPtr: WasmI32) -> WasmI32

 /**
- * Decrements the reference count of the given pointer if it is greater than zero *
- * @param userPtr: The pointer whose reference count should be decremented
- * @returns The given pointer
- */
-export let decRefIgnoreZeros = (userPtr: WasmI32) -> WasmI32

-/**
  * Decrements the reference count of the given pointer.
 An error is thrown if the
  * reference count is not greater than zero.
  *